 We were just coming on as we blinked our way through the lights of Westwood Village.
-Arriving at the quad, the quiet darkness of the campus on a Sunday night released us and we flopped on the open lawn, the black shapes around us beginning to hiss, then moan, creak, and scream as the warm, down-sloping wind picked up.
-Like the reeds of some tremendous instrument, the bellows of the high desert blew falling autumn air toward the sea, forcing it down between the hills above campus and through the quad.
+Arriving at the quad, the quiet darkness of the campus on a Sunday night released us and we flopped on the open lawn.
+The black shapes around us began to hiss, then moan, creak, and scream as the warm, down-sloping wind increased.
+Like the reeds of some tremendous instrument, the bellows of the high desert blew the thickening autumn air toward the sea, forcing it down between the hills above campus and through the quad.
 The trees shook with a violence that made the surrounding bricks resound, doubling their fury, our freely firing synapses doubling it again.

 Soon the three of us had scooched and crab-walked, eyes ever up on the trees and the crystal evening sky beyond, until our heads nearly touched.

-To my left Spud’s shout, “I’m coming on so intense,” was a whisper in the chorus of the wind in the trees.
+To my left, Spud’s shout, “I’m coming on so intense,” was folded into the chorus of the wind in the trees.

 “Awright, awright, I know, I know.”
 I’m not sure what I meant, but what I thought I knew was why they called me Bobo.
 I reached across the grassy spaces between us on either side and the laughing fit subsided.
 Touch always works.
 I remember feeling how much I loved these guys.

 Bigger gusts came on like ever-larger waves before a storm.
-I let the wind and sound wash over me, gaping at the stars and their synaptic reverberations as they flashed, brightened, prismed, and flared in the space between my eyes and brain and the universal darkness, all the while losing the tactile line between my back and the ground, becoming the ground, palms down at my side, lightly stroking the quivering grass as if it were my own skin, feeling its titillation.
+I let the wind and sound wash over me, gaping at the stars and their synaptic reverberations as they flashed, brightened, prismed, and flared in the space between the eyes of my brain and the universal darkness, all the while losing the tactile line between my back and the ground, becoming the ground.
+Palms down at my side, I lightly stroked the quivering grass as if it were my own skin, feeling its titillation.